 Weekly discussion and analysis on the trends in the intermodal spot rate market.
-The InTek intermodal spot rate index decreased 1.6% from the prior week.
+The InTek intermodal spot rate index increased 4.6% from the prior week.

 We talk with shippers daily about LTL, truckload and truckload brokerage potential service solutions.
 And this should be expected with over 50% of the freight spend in the US is with these two modes of service.

 We talk with hundreds of shippers about truckload and truckload brokerage options every year in sales calls, blog discussions, social media and through our participation on leading industry panels sponsored by the TIA (Transportation Intermediaries Association).

 Domestic 53' intermodal continues to outpace the freight industry in growth because of its benefits are numerous, yet many shippers still sit on the sidelines.